Vortex

 Complementary Graphics

-Given the tight time constraints in which the Vortex brand was developed, most complementary graphics were developed by using AI, specifically Midjourney and photoshop edition.
+Given the tight time constraints in which the Vortex brand was developed, most complementary graphics were developed by using AI, specifically Midjourney and Photoshop edition.
 In order to get images that adhere to the Vortex brand, we use this prompting guide:

 The variable section is editable, while the fixed section ensures consistency and adherence to the brand guidelines.
 Parameters can be adjusted based on specific requirements, except for --quality.
 Adjustments should be made carefully, as some parameters may produce experimental or unpredictable results.
+To ensure the generated image aligns with brand guidelines, maintaining the prompt structure is essential.
+Once the image is generated, it undergoes a refinement process in Adobe Photoshop to achieve a polished result.

 USE OF STYLE REFERENCE PARAMETERS